pawel-wzietek/IODevices/README.md

 Public Function QueryAsync(ByVal cmd As String, ByVal text As TextBox, ByVal retry As Boolean, ByVal tag As Integer) As Integer
 ```

+The return value for all versions of `QueryAsync` is: 0 if ok, -1 if the queue is full (for each device the maximum queue length is defined by the field `maxtasks`, default is 50), -2 if device is disposing.

 #### The class `IOQuery`